paleciop/nova-core/readme.md

 Nova is a JavaScript framework based on XumaK's [Danta](https://github.com/DantaFramework).
 It provides a mechanism where the business logic is constructed as modular, granular and reusable pieces called Context Processors, has a simple and clear API which is independent from any particular technology and allows to easily test the logic either piece by piece or several pieces in conjunction.

+## Motivation
+Even though XumaK's Danta solved many development problems for content management applications of the time, it still had some areas of improvement.
+Nova addresses some of these problems _and_ it's written in JavaScript!
+Some of the improvements Nova has over Danta are:

+- Parallel Context Processor execution
+- Context Processors can be simple JavaScript objects, reducing overhead and boilerplate code
+- Danta was oriented towards Content Management applications while Nova can be used to create pretty much anything (especially web APIs).

 ## Install

 ```javascript